pwall567/uri-template/README.md

 The [URI Template](https://www.rfc-editor.org/rfc/rfc6570.html) standard has been adopted by a number of frameworks for the specification of URIs containing parameterized segments.

-In addition, the [OpenAPI Specification](https://swagger.io/specification/) uses a format identical to [Level 1](#level-1) URI Templates for the specification of URIs in the `paths` object, and the [JSON Schema Specification](https://json-schema.org/specification) specifies [`uri-template`](https://json-schema.org/draft/2020-12/json-schema-validation#name-uri-template) as a format type for
+In addition, the [OpenAPI Specification](https://swagger.io/specification/) uses a format compatible with [Level 1](#level-1) URI Templates for the specification of URIs in the `paths` object, and the [JSON Schema Specification](https://json-schema.org/specification) specifies [`uri-template`](https://json-schema.org/draft/2020-12/json-schema-validation#name-uri-template) as a format type for